-In a Dutch oven, heat the butter and lard or olive oil until melted.
+In a Dutch oven, heat the butter and oil until melted.

 Add the onion and finely chopped parsley and gently cook until onion is translucent and soft.
-Add the garlic and cook for a minute more till fragrant.
+Add the garlic and cook for a minute more until fragrant.

 Add the thyme, salt, black pepper and red pepper flakes and cook for another minute or so.